seandenigris/XML-Parser/repository/XML-Parser.package/XMLCDataAttributeValidator.class/README.md

-CDATA attribute values are left alone (whitespace is not normalized further).
+This class validates CDATA attributes, which are not whitespace-normalized further.